 HOW MANY LABORS ARE INDUCED?

-According the Listening to Mothers III survey, 41% of pregnant women had their labor induced.
+According to the Listening to Mothers III survey, 41% of pregnant women had their labor induced.
 44% of those women said their labor was induced because they were close to or past their due dates and their babies were full term.

 The last few weeks of pregnancy are important for your baby.
 Your baby’s brain and lungs